-The Automatic Fire Suppression System is an option on your boat.
-If your boat is equipped with an automatic fire extinguisher system it is located in the engine compartment.
+Your boat is equipped with an automatic fire extinguisher system.
+Located in the engine compartment.
 In the event of a fire, the heat sensitive automatic head in the engine compartment will release a fire-extinguishing vapor, totally flooding the area.

-The dashboard contains an indicator light for the automatic fire extinguishing system.
+There is an indicator light for the automatic fire extinguishing system next to the ignition key at the control station.
 The light will be ON when the ignition is on and indicates that the system is ready.
 If the light goes out while the ignition is on, the system has discharged.